Systematic Botany and Geography of Plants

 Head: Prof. Dr. Thomas Borsch

 The main focus of Prof. Dr. Thomas Borsch is the reconstruction of the phylogeny of the flowering plants as well as the emergence of biological diversity, which he investigates on model groups like the Amaranthaceae and Nymphaeaceae.
 He also concentrates on morphology and ultrastructure of pollen as taxonomic characters.
-Another focus lies on the sustainable use of biological diversity and genetical resources.
+Another focus lies on the sustainable use of biological diversity and genetic resources.

-Postdoc: Dr. Ludo Muller
+Postdoc: Dr. Katja Reichel

-Interested in our evolutionary botany?
+Interested in evolutionary botany?